Complex Regional Pain Syndrome and Reflex Sympathetic Dystrophy

 There is currently no direct test that is able to confirm or deny the presence of these conditions.
 Instead, diagnosis is achieved at the discretion of the physician who will take a detailed account of the symptoms exhibited by the patient, his/her medical history, and of the events leading up to the symptoms.
 The symptoms reported by the patient will be compared against a list of known conditional symptoms.

 Since CRPS and RSD conditions have symptoms similar to those found in other conditions, extensive testing must be performed in order to rule out other possible causes of the patient’s pain.
 Depending on how long the patient has been exhibiting the condition, some symptoms may have faded prior to testing.
 Diagnosis is really a process of eliminating all other possibilities first, leaving only CRPS or RSD as the last remaining probable cause.

 Treatment options for CRPS and RSD

 The treatments available to the patient will be based largely on what symptoms are being exhibited and how severe they are.
 Normally, physical therapy will be offered to help return the limb to a functioning state.
 This is also useful for regulating blood circulation in that area.

 Psychotherapy may be effective for some patients, as some think of CRPS and RSD as being a neurological condition similar to PTSD.
 One final option available to patients is the blocking of the problematic nerves in order to prevent their sending of signals to the brain.
 This can provide both pain relief and regulation of the muscular and nervous activity of that area.

-If you or a loved one is suffering from Complex Regional Pain Syndrome and Reflex Sympathetic Dystrophy and would like more information, contact Premier Pain Consultants today.
+If you or a loved one is suffering from Complex Regional Pain Syndrome and Reflex Sympathetic Dystrophy and would like more information, contact Texas Pain Network today.
 The practice has a Double Board Certified pain management doctor accepting over 50 insurance plans at multiple locations.